jtr13/EDAVproject/README.md

 - [ ] 2.
 Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".

 - [ ] 3.
-In the Description field, write: "Bookdown source files for EDAV final project"
+In the Description field, write: "Bookdown source files for EDAV final project".

-### Set up GitHub Pages

-- [ ] 1.
-On the home page of your repo, click Settings.
-Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
-The URL of your book will be displayed in the green bar above **Source**.
-(Although the URL is displayed immediately, sometimes there is a delay until the book is actually published.)

-- [ ] 2.
-Click the edit button on the top of the home page of the repo and add your book URL to the **Website** field that appears on the right.

 ### Edit some key files

 - [ ] 1.
-Clone the repo.
+Clone your new repo.

 - [ ] 2.
 In `index.Rmd`, change YOUR TITLE HERE to your title.